Frequently Asked Questions

 • choice of sanitary ware

-This said, a reasonable guide price for building a typical Thermohaus home, which provides a much higher specification than most other kit homes, would be £1,500 – £1,800 per square metre of gross internal floor area (including the cost of the kit).
+This said, a reasonable guide price for building a typical Thermohaus home, which provides a much higher specification than most other kit homes, would be £1,800 – £2,000 per square metre of gross internal floor area (including the cost of the kit).
+This assumes a ‘main contractor’ built house, to a ‘sensible’ specification, on a level serviced site.

 How Energy Efficient Are Thermohaus® Homes?